localz/spotz-sdk-android/README.md

             </intent-filter>
         </receiver>

-    3.4.This receiver will be invoked when phone rebooted.
-Register this received only if you required to restart monitoring after reboot.
+    3.4.This receiver will be invoked when a phone is rebooted.
+Register this receiver only if you required to restart monitoring after reboot.

         <receiver android:name="com.localz.spotz.sdk.OnRebootReceiver" android:exported="false">
             <intent-filter>